micedreams/CV/readme.md

       * Add to wardrobe screens.
       * CostumeSelect screen.
    * Set up Github actions to autendpointsCostumeSelect apk.
-   * Worked on writing end points for the REST API, freezed models, VelocityX.
+   * Worked on writing end-points for the REST API, freezed models, VelocityX.

 1. IntemLabs (MENTZA) (December 2020- October 2021)

-   This is a Social media app that allows users to go into an audio room and bookmark special moments.
+   This Social media app allows users to go into an audio room and bookmark special moments.
    * Technologies used:  Dart, Flutter, Ruby, Rails, HTML, CSS, Javascript.
    * Worked as part of a 3-person engineering team, Reporting directly to the CTO.
    * Worked on front-end stories which involved creating and refactoring multiple screens like,